 If you’re unexpectedly unemployed, you may find yourself suddenly self-employed.
 You’ll need to learn a new set of tax rules.
 But don’t worry—for most, there are just a few extra steps.

-- Report your expenses on Schedule C (Profit or Loss from Business) or Schedule F (from Farm Income) and don’t forget to pay your Social Security and Medicare taxes.
+- Report your expenses on Schedule C (Profit or Loss from Business) or Schedule F (from Farm Income).

-- Even if you just picked up a few odd jobs, you’ll still need to attach Form SE (Self-Employment Tax) to your 1040.
+- Even if you just picked up a few odd jobs, you’ll still need to attach Form SE (Self-Employment Tax) to your 1040 and pay Social Security and Medicare taxes on your self-employment income.

 - Check out IRS Publication 334, Tax Guide for Small Business, for tips on record keeping, estimated tax payments and business expenses you can deduct.